 Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 The P0300 code means that a cylinder(s) is misfiring or is randomly misfiring.
-Start by checking for intake leaks, intake gaskets are common caused of multi-cylinder misfiring.
-If no leak are found the next step is to replace the spark plugs.
-If the problem persists more tests needs to be done to diagnose problem, see "Possible Causes"
+Start by checking for intake leaks, intake gaskets are a common cause of multi-cylinder misfiring.
+If no leaks are found the next step is to replace the spark plugs.
+If the problem persists more tests need to be done to diagnose the problem, see 'Possible Causes'.

 The control module monitors the crankshaft speed and has detected a misfire condition